Bond investment 101

 -

-Credit Quality: U.S. Treasury bonds have virtually no credit risk as they
+Credit Quality: U.S. Treasury bonds have virtually no credit risk as

 are backed by the full faith and credit of the U.S. government.
 However, for

-other bonds, such as municipal or corporate bonds, assess the credit rating of
+other bonds, such as municipal or corporate bonds, assess the credit rating

 the issuer.
 Bond rating agencies like Moody's, S&P, and Fitch provide these